openstack/ironic/doc/source/install/refarch/common.rst

   managing it.
 Thus, nodes are able to reboot correctly, even if the Bare Metal TFTP or HTTP service is down.

-* Network boot (and iPXE) must be used when booting nodes from remote volumes.
+* Network boot (and iPXE) must be used when booting nodes from remote volumes, if the driver does not support attaching volumes out-of-band.

 The default boot option for the cloud can be changed via the Bare Metal service configuration file, for example: